ropg/ezTime/README.md

 Otherwise, you can specify a `time_t` value, a well-known 32-bit signed integer way of specifying time in seconds elapsed since 00:00 Jan 1st 1970.
 If you specify a value other than `TIME_NOW` or `LAST_READ`, you can then specify whether you mean in UTC or local time, by following it with a second argument that is either `UTC_TIME` or `LOCAL_TIME`.

-For example, if you have set up a timezone called Berlin, `Berlin.isDST(1536314299, UTC_TIME)` tells you whether Daylight Savings Time is in effect on that time, as seconds from 00:00 Jan 1st 1970 UTC, as opposed to that many seconds from that time in Berlin (which would be the default).
+For example, if you have set up a timezone called Berlin, `Berlin.isDST(1536314299, UTC_TIME)` tells you whether Daylight Savings Time is in effect on that time, as seconds from 00:00 Jan 1st 1970 UTC, as opposed to the same amount of seconds from that time in Berlin (which would be the default).
 There will be some examples later on, showing you how to create and process such timestamps.
 Mostly though, you don't need specify anything at all because you just want something time-related about "right now".

 > *Time-geek sidenote: ezTime does not have historical information about the daylight savings rules of the past or future, it only applies the rules it has now as if they also applied in the past or future.
 Check [here](https://www.timeanddate.com/) for historical records for timezones.*